 The compassionate protectors will discipline themselves and others as a tree is pruned, to facilitate future growth.
-The will never harm the health of the seed and sap, as it were.
+The will never harm the health of the seed and sap, bruise the reed or snuff out the wick, as it were.
 The destroyers, on the other hand, use discipline as a means of dispensing with existence, denying that life has any right to exist just as it is.
-It is as if the destroyers miss the seed and the sap, the Buddha Nature, the state of grace, that everywhere is manifest in sacred world.
+It is as if the destroyers miss the seed and the sap, the state of grace, that everywhere is manifest in sacred world.

 We find both protectors and destroyers within and without.
 It is good to know how to identify who is who.
 Those who would treat you cruelly, and exalt in that cruelty for cruelty’s sake, do not confuse the minds of their victims.
 They are easy to identify.
 The torturer and the bully in their pure form are self defeating.
 It is when the torturer claims to be working for the Holy Inquisition, and the bully claims to be working for the patriotic military (aka Holy Hosts) that the confusions abound.

 Those who would treat you cruelly and claim it is compassion, that it is For Your Own Good, are liars.
 They are claiming, thereby, to have found themselves heartless in a heartless universe.
 They are claiming the earth is dead, a place where feeling and consciousness are epiphenomenon, where all that is really going on is a meaningless clash of robots.
 They have made all things over into the image of the machine.
 Or, if they are of a religious instead of secular bent, they claim to have found the only heart in a heartless universe.
-Their savior and story are the one thing that really matters; earth is the dead backdrop against which the all important drama of the human soul takes place.
 If we need to kill the village to save it, this thinking runs, so be it.